hoellin/eg/docs/haemochromatosis/CHiC/preliminary_analysis_chic_v2.md

 # Preliminary work

-Have a look https://datastorm-open.github.io/visNetwork/nodes.html for documentation on `visNetwork`.
+The documentation on `visNetwork` is available [here](https://datastorm-open.github.io/visNetwork/nodes.html).

 ## Data importation

-All the files imported here can be found on Genotoul, in `/work2/project/regenet/workspace/thoellinger/shared/2022/promoter_capture_hic/` and `/work2/project/regenet/results/phic/homo_sapiens/hg19/jung.ren.2019/LI11/nofilter/pp`.
+All the files imported here can be found on Genotoul, in (private access) `/work2/project/regenet/workspace/thoellinger/shared/2022/promoter_capture_hic/` and (private access) `/work2/project/regenet/results/phic/homo_sapiens/hg19/jung.ren.2019/LI11/nofilter/pp`, or for some [here (public access)](../../../data_and_results/haemochromatosis/promoter_capture_hic/).

 The full code itself is available here: `/work2/project/regenet/workspace/thoellinger/shared/2022/promoter_capture_hic/` (as `preliminary_analysis_v1.Rmd`).
 Please do not modify directly this repository as it is backed up between multiple computers on a regular basis.

 ```{.r .badCode}
 rm(list = ls())